 This Act shall be governed by, construed under, and interpreted and enforced in accordance with, the laws of the State of Louisiana.

-THUS DONE, SIGNED AND PASSED, in the County of Harris, State of Texas, on this ___ day of __________, 2001, before me, the undersigned Notary Public, in the presence of the undersigned competent witnesses, who hereunto sign their names with the said appearer and me, Notary, after due reading of the whole.
+THUS DONE, SIGNED AND PASSED, in the County of Harris, State of Texas, on this ___ day of November, 2001, before me, the undersigned Notary Public, in the presence of the undersigned competent witnesses, who hereunto sign their names with the said appearer and me, Notary, after due reading of the whole.

 WITNESSES: VENDOR: